 that are specifically for study abroad students.
 Additional financial aid, typically in the form of loans, may be available through the Office of Scholarships and Financial Aid

 to fund any additional study abroad costs.
-Financial aid can cover the added costs of airfare, passport, visa, and any other necessary academic and government fees.
+Financial aid can cover the added costs of airfare, passport, visa, and any other necessary academic and visa fees.
 Vacation travel cannot be funded through the Office of Scholarships and Financial Aid.

 It is important for students to plan ahead and to develop a realistic budget for their study program expenses as well as weekend travel.
 An estimated budget for the study abroad program is given to the students at the time of application to help with this planning process.
-Return to Important Topics

 Health and safety

 Everyone wants your student to have a safe and healthy trip abroad, and it is important to read the information available before traveling.
-You will find helpful information at the following web sites: U.S. Department of State
+You will find helpful information at the following web sites:

 As a precaution, it is recommended that all students have a physical and a dental exam prior to departure.
 Students who are on medication should request that the prescription be filled for the entire study abroad period.
 Students who may need medical care while abroad should inform the CMU study abroad staff in advance.
-Study abroad insurance

 All students are required to have health, medical evacuation, and repatriation insurance when studying abroad.
 CMU provides a policy for students through HTH Insurance.
-Return to Important Topics

 Expect that your student will go through an adjustment period upon arrival.
 The new surroundings, culture, language or accent, and different educational system are sure to cause students to miss home.
 And when they feel homesick is when your phone is most likely to ring...